MARINE CORPS BASE QUANTICO, Va. --

 Marine Corps Base Quantico (MCBQ) is required to monitor your drinking water for specific contaminants on a regular basis.
 Results of regular monitoring are an indicator of whether or not our drinking water meets regulated health standards.
 During the second quarter of calendar year 2018 the MCBQ system did not comply with the Primary Maximum Contaminant Level (PMCL) regulatory standard for total haloacetic acids (HAA5).
 Additionally, during the third quarter the MCBQ system did not comply with the PMCL for total HAA5 and total trihalomethanes (TTHM).

 Even though this is not an emergency, as our consumers, you have the right to know what happened and what we are doing to correct this situation.
 There is nothing you need to do at this time.
-There are no indications that you should be concerned for your health based on the elevated levels.
 However, if you have specific health concerns, consult your doctor.
 This is not an immediate health risk.
 If it had been, you would have been notified immediately.
 You do not need to use an alternative (e.g. bottled) water supply.
 We continue to monitor and sample as required and consumers will be notified if there are any further issues.
 HAA5 and TTHM are both by-products of drinking water disinfection by chlorination.
 It has been shown that some people who drink water containing HAA5 in excess of the PMCL over many years may have an increased risk of getting cancer.
 It has also been shown that some people who drink water containing TTHMs in excess of the PMCL over many years could experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
 If consumers have any questions regarding the MCBQ drinking water system, they should contact the MCBQ POC listed below.

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.